wccarleton/urbanscale/README.md

 ### Nimble
 This project made use of a Bayesian Analysis package called [Nimble](https://r-nimble.org/).
 See the Nimble website for documentation and a tutorial.
 Then, refer to the R scripts in this repo.

-### Supplementary Information
+## Supplementary Information
 See the `Supplement` folder within this repo for further supplementary documentation and information about how that document was produced.
-More specifically, the main supplementary information published with the associated research paper is `Supplement/supplement.pdf` and it contains a guide to this repo, supplementary results supporting the main analysis, a detailed outline of the analyses run in the main `Src/urban_wealth_scale.R` script, and summaries of MCMC convergence diagnostics.
-The document itself was created paritally by automation with python and details about that process are located in `Supplement/supplement_builder.ipynb`.
-IT was built with [Quarto](https://quarto.org/) from markdown files in VS Code.
+More specifically, the main supplementary information published with the associated research paper is `Supplement/supplement_compressed.pdf` and it contains a guide to this repo, supplementary results supporting the main analysis, a detailed outline of the analyses run in the main `Src/urban_wealth_scale.R` script, and summaries of MCMC convergence diagnostics.
+The document itself was created paritally by automation with Python and details about that process are located in `Supplement/supplement_builder.ipynb`.
+It was built with [Quarto](https://quarto.org/) from markdown files in VS Code.

 ## Contact